Fotograaf

 2018 - present, performer at Boys Won't Be Boys

 Boys Won't Be Boys is a theatre collective created by my dear friend Rikkert van Huisstede.
 It seeks to eradicate stereotypes of gender in general and masculinity in particular, through performance arts of various kinds.
-Vulnerability is at the core of both the show and our message: we perform (/don't perform) as ourselves, as we blur the lines between professionally trained theatre makers and "real people".
+Vulnerability is at the core of both the show and our message: we perform (/don't perform) as ourselves, with an exciting mix of professionally trained theatre makers and amateurs.
 Some of us are men in dresses (or are we?), some of us prefer a comfortable tracksuit.
 Gender is the script that we throw in the bin.
-My contribution usually consists of a monologue, in which I reflect on my Christian youth and my identity as the (only) son of a preacher man.
+My contribution usually consists of a monologue in which I reflect on my Christian youth and my identity as the (only) son of a preacher man.
 I look for queerness in the Bible, for the relevance of these ancient stories that I and so many others grew up with.
-I discuss big names like Moses, David and Joseph, who might not have been the "real men" that a lot of Christians wish them to be.
+I discuss biblical, male heroes, like Moses, David and Joseph, who might not have been the stereotypical men that a lot of Christians wish them to be.
 More importantly, I look for ways to marry these two identities of Christian and queer, that are so often considered mutually exclusive.

 Boys Won't Be Boys is currently on tour.
-For more information on the project and tour dates, check out the website.
+For more information on the project and tour dates, check out the website and the instagram page.